backand/docs/docs/scenarios/fbmessengerbot/index.md

 Follow these steps to build out the back-end to your bot:

-1. Sign up for free at https://www.backand.com (if you don't already have an account).
+1. Sign up for free at [backand.com](https://www.backand.com) (if you don't already have an account).

 2. Create a new app in the Backand dashboard, then navigate to that app's management page.

-3. In the new app, open menu `Objects --> Items`, and click on the `Actions` tab.
-In the Actions tab, click on the `Facebook Messanger Bot` template.
+3. In the new app, open menu 'Objects --> Items', and click on the 'Actions' tab.
+In the Actions tab, click on the 'Facebook Messanger Bot' template.

 4. Click 'Save'